 The Qur’an refers to Isa (Jesus – PBUH) as ‘al Masih’.
 What does this mean?
 Where does it come from?
 Why do Christians refer to him as ‘the Christ’?
 Is ‘Masih’ the same as ‘Christ’ or is this some contradiction or corruption?
 The Zabur (Psalms) provides the answers to these important questions.
-However, to understand this article you need to first read the article on ‘How was the Bible translated?’ as this information will be used here.
+However, to understand this article you need to first read the article on ‘How was the Bible translated?’.

 The Origin of ‘Christ’

-In the figure below I follow the translation process as explained in ‘How was the Bible translated?’, but specifically focusing on the word ‘Christ’ used in the modern-day Injil or New Testament.
+I follow the translation process as explained, focusing on the word ‘Christ’ used in the modern-day Injil or New Testament.
+See below for a visual representation.

 So where does ‘Masih’ come from in Qur’an?